-Learning Communities are groups of students with a shared academic interest and/or experience.
+Learning Communities are groups of students with a shared academic interest, future career, and/or personal identity or interest.
 Members of a Learning Community:

-- connect to students, upperclass student mentors, and faculty with shared interests
+- connect to other students, upper-division Peer Mentors, and faculty and staff with shared interests

 - prepare for the future through exclusive academic, social, and professional activities and events

-- take field trips and participate in community service projects
+- take trips throughout Nebraska and participate in community service projects